 - Paddle into the springs with a kayak or paddleboard

 - Swim into the springs

-Visiting the Three Sisters boardwalk is a must-do – but you can't just drive you car here since it's within a wildlife refuge.
+Visiting the Three Sisters boardwalk is a must-do – but you can't just drive your car here since it's within the wildlife refuge.
 You'll need to head to the Three Sisters Springs Center instead, and hop on a trolley to the boardwalk.
-(The trolley is included in the price of admission to the springs.)
+(The trolley is included in the price of admission to the springs; find more info here.)

 Once there, you'll be able to wander around and talk to the US Fish & Wildlife Service volunteers who watch over the springs.

 It's a beautiful location well worth visiting.
 (And yes, the water really is that color!)

 (Note that entering the water from the boardwalk is NOT possible.
 If you want to paddle or swim in the springs, keep reading!)